MathThyMod/GP_emu_UQSA/README.md

 delta [ ]
 sigma [ ]
 ```
-which is recommended as the initial values do not affect how the emulator is fit.
-However, for consistency with the beliefs file produced after training (and to explain that file), the kernel hyperparameter beliefs can be specified below.
-However, the easiest way to construct these lists is to run the program with empty lists, and then copy and paste the lists from the updated beliefs files into the initial belief file (specified in the configuration file).
+The initial values do not affect how the emulator is fit, but in order to understand the updated beliefs files they must be explained (the easiest way to construct these lists is to use empty list and then copy the new lists from the updated beliefs files).

 ##### delta
 The following shows how to construct the lists piece by piece.